Four-Wheel Carriages : General Information

 Restored “Pairs” In Service

 Restored “pairs” carriage F.62, the northernmost portion of which originated as A.1, showing the other variant of vent above the droplight distinguishing it as one of this series.
 This example features three first class compartments which traditionally would have had full height partitions although this restoration has retained a three-quarter height partition between two of the compartments from the layout of the carriage upon withdrawal from traffic in 1987.
 The restored carriage is fitted with armrests in each first class compartment which were not an original feature and restrict the capacity of each to six passengers.
-When built they were designed to carry ten passengers each although in more recent times it is common to allocated four per bench seat making a total of twenty four in each.
+When built they were designed to carry ten passengers each although in more recent times it is common to allocated four per bench seat making a total of twenty four in each, five-a-bench being somwhat snug.

-Opening Day : 1st July 187
+Opening Day : Douglas Station

 Another detail from one of the opening day images showing the leading three four-wheel carriages of the first official train hauled by No.1 Sutherland prior to departure from Douglas Station with members of the military band in the foreground.
 These also appear to be in an all-over livery and lettering on the farthest left compartment door can just be discerned.
 Judging by the vents on the doors these appear to be third class carriages, whilst the third may be of first class origins.
+Members of the Band of the Bengal Fusiliers are seen in front of the image, one of three taken on the day.

 No 23 On Opening Day?